This text is translated into Russian by google automatic human level neural machine.

-Discussions are continuing on the amendments to the federal law "On Fisheries and the Conservation of Aquatic Biological Resources" adopted in the spring session of the parliament and already signed by the president.
-At a recent press conference, the head of Rosrybolovstvo, Ilya Shestakov, tried to convince journalists that all the threats that fishermen have noted are mostly contrived.
+Discussions about amendments to the federal law "On fishing and conservation of aquatic biological resources", adopted at the spring session of the parliament and already signed by the president, are not abating.
+At a recent press conference, the head of the Federal Agency for Fishery, Ilya Shestakov, tried to convince journalists that all the threats noted by fishermen are mostly far-fetched.

-It is expected that an increase in the degree of necessary development of the allocated quotas, subject to the production of at least 70% of them on their own vessels, will lead both to an increase in catch volumes and to the exclusion of so-called quota rentiers - inefficient users who do not have their own fleet.
-In addition, the amendments imply allocating up to 20% of quotas for the extraction of aquatic biological resources for investment purposes: the purchase of new fishing fleet vessels built at Russian shipyards and the construction of processing facilities for aquatic biological resources.
+It is expected that an increase in the degree of necessary development of allocated quotas, provided that at least 70% of them are harvested on their own vessels, will lead to both an increase in catch volumes and the elimination of so-called quota rentiers - ineffective users who do not have their own fleet.
+In addition, the amendments imply the allocation of up to 20% of quotas for the extraction of aquatic biological resources for investment purposes: for the purchase of new fishing vessels built at Russian shipyards, and the construction of facilities for processing aquatic biological resources.

 In order to eliminate unnecessary administrative barriers, the draft law envisages the introduction of a single fishing space and the conclusion of a single agreement on fixing the shares of the production quota permitting industrial and coastal fishing.
 Fishermen will be able to independently choose for themselves the conditions of fishing - coastal or industrial fishing.
 It is planned to provide an economic stimulus for the development of coastal fishing and coastal processing.
 In particular, with the allocation of quotas for coastal fishing, an incremental coefficient of 1,2 will be applied, and the catch of coastal fishery will be delivered to the territory of Russia in live or chilled form.

-To date, the main discussions on the law have flared up around the fact that it, in fact, removes the line between industrial and coastal fishing and introduces the concept of a single fishing space.
-And also around the fact that the law limits the delivery to shore of frozen coastal fish.
-Such an approach, perhaps, will create significant difficulties for small and medium-sized businesses operating in the fisheries sector.
-Such claims to the law are put forward not only by the fishermen, but also by the expert community and authorities of some regions.
+To date, the main discussion on the law has flared up around the fact that it, in fact, removes the line between industrial and coastal fishing and introduces the concept of a single fishing space.
+And also around the fact that the law restricts the delivery of frozen coastal fish to the shore.
+This approach may create significant difficulties for small and medium-sized businesses operating in the fishery industry.
+Such claims to the law are put forward not only by the fishermen themselves, but also by the expert community and the authorities of some regions.

 According to the head of the Federal Agency for Fisheries Ilya Shestakov, "It should be clearly understood that what is now called coastal fishing in fact as such is not.
 The only difference between industrial and coastal fishing now is only that within the first one the company must deliver its products to the port, then decorate it and deliver it to the consumer, and within the second - deliver it to the port, for some time unload , Then load back and then in the same way someone put it. "

-The head of the Federal Agency for Fishery believes that currently the same industrial fishing is being carried out under the guise of coastal fishing.
-But at the same time there are no additional obligations for "coastal" companies.
-Moreover, in recent years, they were given a number of opportunities - for example, freezing fish, processing it on ships, allowed to go beyond the 12-milny zone.
-At the same time, the quotas between industrial and coastal fishermen are artificially separated - on the basis of a certain historical principle, the meaning of which is completely incomprehensible.
-And, which already seems completely irrational, the volume of quotas allocated is subject to constant changes - it can change annually depending on one or another decision of scientific institutions while the fishermen carry out their work in a single way, thereby making possible the occurrence of large corruption risks, - said Ilya Shestakov.
+The head of the Federal Agency for Fishery believes that at present, under the guise of coastal fishing, the same industrial fishing is carried out.
+But at the same time, the "coastal" companies have no additional obligations.
+Moreover, in recent years they have been provided with a number of opportunities - for example, freezing fish, processing it on ships, allowed them to go beyond the 12-mil zone.
+And quotas at the same time between industrial and coastal fishermen are divided artificially - on the basis of some historical principle, the meaning of which is completely incomprehensible.
+And, which already seems completely irrational, the volume of distributed quotas is subject to constant changes - it can change annually depending on a particular decision of scientific institutions, while fishermen carry out their work in a unified way, thereby making possible the emergence of large corruption risks, - said Ilya Shestakov.

-In turn, the amendment to the Federal Law "On Fisheries and the Conservation of Aquatic Biological Resources", an innovation that introduces the concept of a single fishing space and recognizes within it all companies that are now industrial and coastal, industrial, according to him, on In fact, only will favorably affect today's small and medium businesses.
-Since all those fishing companies that, thanks to the amendments to the law, will be recognized as industrial, will be, for the most part, none other than small enterprises with small vessels.
-That is, this innovation is not something that is not a threat, but rather a measure of support for small and medium-sized businesses in the amount of allocating 20% of the catch quotas.
+In turn, the innovation envisaged by the amendments to the Federal Law "On Fisheries and the Conservation of Aquatic Biological Resources", which introduces the concept of a single fishing space and recognizes within it all companies that are now industrial and coastal, industrial, according to him, on in fact, it will only have a beneficial effect on modern small and medium-sized businesses.
+Since all those fishing companies that, thanks to the amendments to the law, will be recognized as industrial, will for the most part be nothing more than small enterprises with small vessels.
+That is, this innovation is not something that is not a threat, but, on the contrary, a measure of support for small and medium-sized businesses in the amount of allocating 20% of catch quotas.

 "The same companies that are now engaged in so-called" coastal "fisheries, and precisely what is just called, as a result of the introduced amendments will simply acquire the relying status of industrial.
 As for the delivery of coastal frozen fish, we do not impose any ban on it.
 We are only create an incentive for the delivery of coastal fish in fresh and chilled, "- said Ilya Shestakov.

-But despite this description of the current state of affairs in Russian fisheries and statements about the positive consequences of the introduction of amendments to the Federal Law "On Fisheries and the Conservation of Aquatic Biological Resources", fishing companies still hold their own.
+But despite such a description of the current state of affairs in Russian fisheries and statements about the positive consequences of the introduction of amendments to the Federal Law "On Fisheries and the Conservation of Aquatic Biological Resources", the fishing companies still stand their ground.

-"The decision of VARPE - not to support this set of amendments - was adopted unanimously by the general meeting of its members," the president of the All-Russian Association of Fishery Enterprises told EastRussia Alexander Fomin.
+"The decision of the VARPE - not to support this set of amendments - was taken unanimously by the general meeting of its members, - the president of the All-Russian Association of Fisheries Enterprises told EastRussia Alexander Fomin.
 “At the same time, our association, like all other industry associations, was fundamentally opposed to the proposed selection of quotas from bona fide users, which could be 40%, of which 20% is for investment quotas, and 20% is for stimulating coastal fishing."